AlvinStanescu/ControllerTester/README.md

 The currently implemented fault models are:

 ### The Step Fault Model
-The Step Fault Model was described by *Mattinejad et. al.* (see above).
+The Step Fault Model was described by *Matinnejad et. al.* (see above).
 The automatic test case generation process attempts to maximize the objective function of a requirement in order to find a worst case scenario.
 The available requirements are:
 * Stability
 * Precision
 * Smoothness